Ottoman destroyer Nümune-i Hamiyet: World War I

 Nümune-i Hamiyet escorted another convoy consisting of Eresos, Illiria, and Seyhun on 4 September.
 While at sea, they were reinforced by Mecidiye and Muavenet-i Millet early on 5 September, but shortly thereafter, a pair of Russian destroyers attacked.
 The transports headed closer to shore while Mecidiye briefly attacked the destroyers.
 The arrival of the Russian submarine Nerpa prompts all three Ottoman warships to fleet, leaving the colliers unprotected.
 The Russians set all three ships ablaze and drove them ashore, destroying some 10000 t of coal in the process.
 Further Russian successes against the collier convoys largely eliminate large-scale coal transportation by the end of 1915, which severely curtails operations by the Ottoman Navy due to lack of fuel.

 On 30 October 1916, Admiral Wilhelm Souchon sailed aboard Muavenet-i Millet in company with Nümune-i Hamiyet to Varna, to meet with Field Marshal August von Mackensen, who was leading German Army operations in Romania.
 On 16 December 1917, the Russian government signed an armistice with the Central Powers, ending the naval war in the Black Sea.
 By that time, the Ottoman fleet was badly worn out and was no longer able to maintain offensive operations.

 On 20 January 1918, Yavuz Sultan Selim and Midilli sortied to attack the British squadron at Imbros, and Nümune-i Hamiyet, Muavenet-i Millet, Samsun and Basra escorted the two ships as far as Sedd el Bahr.
 Shortly thereafter, Midilli and then Yavuz Sultan Selim struck a series of naval mines, and the four destroyers were ordered to come to Midilli's assistance.
 A pair of British destroyers, HMS Lizard and Tigress had arrived, and after a brief clash, the Ottoman destroyers withdrew.
 Shortly thereafter, Yavuz Sultan Selim ran aground off Nara.
 Over the coming days, Nümune-i Hamiyet and the destroyers Akhisar and Taşoz were stationed at Çanakkale with orders to attack any reported submarines that might try to attack the stranded battlecruiser.

 Ottoman troops began re-occupying parts of the country that had been invaded by Russia, and on 1 March, Nümune-i Hamiyet, Muavenet-i Millet, Samsun, and Hamidiye escorted the transport SS Akdeniz with 300 soldiers to Trabzon.
 On 20 March, she joined Muavenet-i Millet and Hamidiye to cover the German transport SS Patmos bringing occupation troops from Constanța, Romania, to Odessa, Russia.
-Nümune-i Hamiyet, Muanvent-i Millet, Samsun, and Yavuz Sultan Selim sailed to Novorossiysk, Russia, to supervise the interment of the Russian Black Sea Fleet, but when the Ottomans arrived, they found the Russian fleet had been scuttled.
+Nümune-i Hamiyet, Muanvent-i Millet, Samsun, and Yavuz Sultan Selim sailed to Novorossiysk, Russia, to supervise the internment of the Russian Black Sea Fleet, but when the Ottomans arrived, they found the Russian fleet had been scuttled.
 Yavuz Sultan Selim returned to Constantinople, Nümune-i Hamiyet and the other destroyers remained in the port.